By Greener Ideal Staff |

 Where Have Solar Shingles Been?

-One of the main hurdles that solar shingle manufacturers have encountered has been the logistics of making an acceptable product.
-They ran into roadblocks when trying to find a suitable material to make the shingles out of: one that would protect the shingles, while still being simple to install, and have the needed capabilities that are found in the more traditional roofing materials.
+One of the main hurdles that solar shingle manufacturers encountered was the logistics of making an acceptable product.
+They ran into roadblocks when trying to find a suitable material for production of the shingles – one that would protect the shingles, while still being simple to install, and have the necessary physical qualities required for a roofing material.

 Manufacturers also ran into problems while working to create a solar shingle that would have the ability to hide the wires that connected the shingles to each other.
-Because these shingles essentially replace the roof on a home, manufacturers needed to find an aesthetically pleasing way to do this while still keeping the needed functionalities.
+Because these shingles essentially replace the roof on a home, manufacturers needed to find an aesthetically pleasing way to install the shingle, while still keeping the needed functionalities.